 with

 where we assume for simplicity that $H/k$ is an integer.
-We note that for each $i \in \lbrace 0, \dots, k-1\rbrace$, $S_i$ is martingale.
-We will analyse each $S_i$ separately then combine our concentration bounds via a union bound.
+We note that for each $i \in \lbrace 0, \dots, k-1\rbrace$, $S_i$ is a martingale.
+We will analyze each $S_i$ separately and then combine our concentration bounds via a union bound.
 Now let $i$ be fixed, following a similar argument as in the proof of Theorem \ref{thm:bernstein-restart}, we can conclude by upper bounding the terms

 We recall that we used Lemma \ref{lem:nsmc-var-dev} and Lemma \ref{lem:nsmix} for that.
 Now, we shall provide the key steps that need to be adapted in order to obtain similar lemmas.
-First, we can establish, following a similar reasoning as in Lemma \ref{lem:nsmc-var-dev} that for any distribution $\mu$ that is $\eta$-regular we have
+First, we can establish, following a similar reasoning as in Lemma \ref{lem:nsmc-var-dev} that for any $\eta$-regular distribution $\mu$, we have

 where we recall here that $k = \vert \cZ\vert^2$, upper bound naively the sum by the infinite sum, then split the sum into blocks of size $k$ to obtain the final inequality.
 Next, we can easily verify that for all $h \ge 1$, $P^{kh}$, $\Pi$ and $\mu$ are all $\eta$-regular since $P^k$ is $\eta$-regular.
 Thus, since $(P-\Pi)^k = P^k - \Pi$, we can obtain in a similar fashion as in the proof of Lemma \ref{lem:nsmc-var-dev}, we have